PillHe/Mac-Docker-Connector/README.md

   ```
   mtu 1400
   ```
-* `host` udp listen host, used to be connected by mac-docker-connector, default `127.0.0.1` for security and adaptation
+* `host` udp listen host, used to be connected by Mac-Docker-Connector, default `127.0.0.1` for security and adaptation
   ```
   host 127.0.0.1
   ```